iz1kga/Meshtastic-rpi-dashboard/README.md

 #### Remote Run
 Fully configurable service suite will be provided soon, server client and webclient have te ability to run on different machines

+## Configuration
+### Client

+client.conf configuration file is provided to enable and setup Serial client functionalities

+#### TORINOMETEO REST API

+The [TORINOMETEO] enables meteo data grab from www.torinometeo.org REST API

+`slug=SELECTEDSLUG` the desired slug can be retrieved here https://www.torinometeo.org/realtime/rete/, select the dsired station, the slug is in the URL: https://www.torinometeo.org/realtime/SLUG/live
+`updateTime=3600` the desired update time in seconds (a message will be sent every updateTime seconds)

 ### Disclaimer

 This software is experimental and I've still not considered all cyber security implication.
 Please Avoid unauthorized persons to acces your systems!